-In the case of divorced or separated parents, the enrolling parent shall indicate on the Emergency Student Data Form the individual(s) to whom the student may be released during the school day.
+Including in the case of divorced separated or unmarried parents, the enrolling parent shall indicate on the Emergency Student Data Form the individual(s) to whom the student may be released during the school day.

 EESAC

 The Educational Excellence Advisory Council (EESAC) is the sole body responsible for final decision-making at the school relating to the implementation of the components of the School Improvement Plan.
 The EESAC works together to accomplish the goals of the school by: